-In addition to the adverse events reported from clinical trials, the following events have been identified during post-approval use of Vinorelbine tartrate.
+In addition to the adverse events reported from clinical trials, the following events have been identified during post-approval use of Vinorelbine.
 Because they are reported voluntarily from a population of unknown size, estimates of frequency cannot be made.
-These events have been chosen for inclusion due to a combination of their seriousness, frequency of reporting, or potential causal connection to Vinorelbine tartrate.
+These events have been chosen for inclusion due to a combination of their seriousness, frequency of reporting, or potential causal connection to Vinorelbine.

 Hematologic: Thromboembolic events, including pulmonary embolus and deep venous thrombosis, have been reported primarily in seriously ill and debilitated patients with known predisposing risk factors for these events.

 Neurologic: Peripheral neurotoxicities such as, but not limited to, muscle weakness and disturbance of gait; have been observed in patients with and without prior symptoms.

 There may be increased potential for neurotoxicity in patients with pre-existing neuropathy, regardless of etiology, who receive Vinorelbine.
 Vestibular and auditory deficits have been observed with Vinorelbine, usually when used in combination with cisplatin.

 Skin: Injection site reactions, including localized rash and urticaria, blister formation, and skin sloughing have been observed in clinical practice.
 Some of these reactions may be delayed in appearance.

 Gastrointestinal: Dysphagia, mucositis, and pancreatitis have been reported.

 Cardiovascular: Hypertension, hypotension, vasodilation, tachycardia, and pulmonary edema have been reported.

 Pulmonary: Pneumonia has been reported.